ahmedmohamedabdelsalam/data-engineering-projects/TMDB_Movies_Pipeline/README.md

 tmdb_5000_credits.csv

-Step 5: Run the pipeline
+## Step 5: Run the pipeline
 python main.py

 Step 6: Check the database

 After running the pipeline, a database file named movies.db will be created in your project folder.
 You can open it using DB Browser for SQLite or any other database viewer.

-Expected Output
+## Expected Output

-A clean and merged dataset stored in movies.db
+- A clean and merged dataset stored in `movies.db`

-Log messages in the terminal confirming successful load, transform, and insert operations
+- Log messages confirming successful load, transform, and insert operations

-Reusable and modular code ready for scaling or cloud deployment
+- Modular, reusable code ready for scaling or deployment

-Dataset

 The dataset is publicly available on Kaggle:
 🔗 [TMDB 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)